-- Files.com A file management system that is based in the cloud and offers SFTP for secure file transfers to the account’s cloud file space and a secure link system for file distribution.
+- Files.com (FREE TRIAL) A file management system that is based in the cloud and offers SFTP for secure file transfers to the account’s cloud file space and a secure link system for file distribution.

 - PuTTY A classic, free SSH terminal emulator that includes SCP and SFTP for file transfers.
 It is available for Windows, macOS, and Unix.

 - WinSCP A free tool with an easy-to-use graphical interface that includes SFTP and SCP but doesn’t have a full SSH terminal emulator.
 It runs on Windows.